Book 2 - Part 4: Binding Evil - Chapter One

 They both checked all their targets.
 At the long range, Alexandria didn’t fare so well.
-Ronald: 19, Alexandria: 13.
-She showed modest improvement the further in they checked, and Ronald was almost certain she would excel at the lower level.
+Ronald: nineteen, Alexandria: thirteen.
+She showed modest improvement the further they checked, and Ronald was almost certain she would excel at the lower level.
 He was correct.

-Both he and Alexandria were a perfect 20.
+Both he and Alexandria were a perfect twenty.